-Management acknowledges the possibility that tenants, who have already suffered financial losses and reduced performance, may in future continue to face such risks.
+Management acknowledges the possibility that tenants may in future continue to face financial risks.
 This is an issue that is being appropriately managed with continuous monitoring of the tenants' ongoing situation.
-Actions have been taken effect during prior year 2021 and 2022, targeting specific tenants.

 In order to assess the actual and potential impact on the Company's financial position, financial performance and cash flows, management has undertaken a continuous process of reassessing its cash flow and profitability forecasts by incorporating downside scenarios and the risks mentioned above (including breach of covenants) and assessed that the Company will be in a position to continue its normal course of business and to meet its obligations as they become due, for a period of at least twelve months from the date of signing these financial statements.
 The reassessment process will be evaluated as changes to the overall operating and economic environment evolve.